Dandruff: Root Causes and Support Strategies

 Consider a Low Histamine Diet

-According to a 2011 randomized controlled trial published in Acta Verna-Dermatologica, histamine intolerance was twice more common in those with dandruff than those without (19).
+According to a 2011 randomized controlled trial published in Acta Verna-Dermatologica, histamine intolerance was twice as common in those with dandruff than those without (19).
 Reducing your histamine levels with the help of a low-histamine diet may help to get your dandruff under control.

-Remove high-histamine foods from your diet for at least a month or until you have your symptoms under control and you feel better.
+Remove high-histamine foods from your diet for at least a month or until you have your symptoms under control and feel better.
 High-histamine foods include avocados, tomatoes, bananas, strawberries, dried fruits, most citrus, eggplant, spinach, vinegar, vinegar-containing foods, cashews, walnuts, peanuts, fermented foods, cheeses, smoked fish, cured meat, many spices, processed foods, and leftovers.

 Once you feel better, you can start re-introducing higher histamine foods at limited amounts depending on how you tolerate them.
 However, even after re-introduction, keep high-histamine foods in your diet low to avoid histamine intolerance issues in the future.